 Interested in running for city office?
-The Candidate Services Unit (CSU) is here to help.
-CSU liaisons are trained to assist campaigns with the getting started process, and can help answer any questions you may have.
+Candidate Services is here to help.
+Candidate Services Liaisons are trained to assist campaigns with the getting started process, and can help answer any questions you may have.

 Before you register with the CFB